-Tumors are abnormal growths of cells.
-Tumors affecting the skin or the tissue just under the skin are the most commonly seen tumors in horses.
-Skin tumors are diagnosed more frequently in part because they are the most easily seen tumors and in part because the skin is constantly exposed to the external environment and the many tumor-causing factors in the environment.
+Tumors are abnormal new growths of cells, also called neoplasms.
+Neoplasms affecting the skin or the tissue just under the skin are the most commonly seen tumors in horses.
+Skin tumors are diagnosed more frequently in part because they are the most easily seen and in part because the skin is constantly exposed to the external environment and the many tumor-causing factors in the environment.
 Chemicals, solar radiation, and viruses are just some of the things that can cause skin tumors.
 Hormonal abnormalities and genetic factors may also play a role in the development of tumors in and close to the skin.

 All of the various layers and components of skin have the potential of developing distinctive tumors.
 Skin tumors can appear in many forms.
 Distinguishing a tumor from an inflammatory disease can sometimes be difficult.
 Tumors are usually small lumps or bumps, but they also can occur as hairless or discolored patches, wheals, or nonhealing ulcers.
 Because skin tumors are so diverse, identifying them should be left to a veterinarian.

 Tumors may be benign or malignant (cancerous).
-Benign tumors do not spread to other parts of the body.
-Malignant tumors can spread and cause harm to the horse.
-Several types of malignant tumors of the skin are relatively common in horses, including melanoma, squamous cell carcinoma, and sarcoids.
+Benign tumors are localized and do not spread to other parts of the body.
+Malignant tumors can expand into nearby tissues and spread to distant sites.
+Several types of malignant tumors (cancers) of the skin are relatively common in horses, including melanoma, squamous cell carcinoma, and sarcoids.
 Distinguishing a benign tumor from a malignant tumor requires specialized knowledge and laboratory equipment.
 A veterinarian can perform a fine needle aspiration of cells or a biopsy (a procedure that removes a small amount of tissue from a tumor) for further examination.

 Basal cell tumors and basal cell carcinomas include tumors of the hair roots, cysts on the base of hairs, sweat gland tumors, connective tissue tumors, and more.
 Even though tumors commonly occur in or near the skin, many of these are either benign (not cancerous) or treatable if found early.
 Thus, as with human tumors, early treatment offers the best possibility for a successful outcome.

-Basal cell tumors are uncommon in horses.
+Basal cell tumors are rare in horses.
 Most basal cell tumors in horses are benign.
-These tumors generally appear as firm, solitary, often hairless or ulcerated lumps.
-The lumps may stick out like stalks from the skin surface.
-They vary in size from less than 0.4 inches to more than 4 inches (less than 1 to more than 10 centimeters) in diameter.
-These tumors are sometimes dark in color.
-Cysts may also form.
+These tumors generally appear as firm, solitary, hairless or ulcerated lumps and may be darkly pigmented.
 Although basal cell tumors are benign, their growth may cause extensive ulceration and secondary inflammation.
 Surgical removal is effective and the treatment most often used for these tumors.

 Collagenous nevi are a benign buildup of collagen.
 They are rare in horses.
 They generally are found in middle-aged or older animals, most frequently on the legs, head, neck, and areas prone to trauma.
 They are flat to raised lumps that develop in the dermis skin layer or fat beneath the skin.
 Surgical removal is generally effective.
 Infrequently, some may grow too large to be surgically removed.
 Surgical removal is optional, but a biopsy is recommended to confirm the diagnosis.